|

 permits, even if there is a declaration from the seller that all is fine.
 Only an Architect can do this.
 It is not expensive.

 Just Do it.
-You will be responsible for any problems (thought you might have legal recourse to the seller) if the building is not
+You will be responsible for any problems (though you might have legal recourse to the seller) if the building is not

 in compliance with a valid building permit.
 Besides if you bring an Architect to see the place before you buy it he can advise as